 We conjecture that the solutions constructed by Pistoia and Vaira \cite{PistoiaVaira2015} correspond to those on $\mathcal{B}_1^-$, while the solutions constructed by del Pino and Wei \cite{MR2209293} (when restricted to the $2$-dimensional ball) correspond to the branch $\mathcal{B}_1^+$.
 In \cite{bocano}, the authors constructed solutions concentrating on an arbitrary number of internal spheres by combining variational and perturbative methods.
 Solutions sharing the same qualitative properties were obtained with a different method in \cite{bocano2} with very precise asymptotics.
 We conjecture that those solutions are indeed the same and correspond to the solutions on the branches $\mathcal{B}_i^-$.

-In this paper, we restrict ourselves to the disk.
-Our goal is to construct solutions of \eqref{ks} with prescribed asymptotics as $\lambda\to 0$, namely solutions that concentrate at the origin and on spheres belonging to the interior and/or the boundary of $B_1$.
-We conjecture that those solutions correspond to the solutions of \eqref{eq:intro_u_mu} on the branches $\mathcal{B}_i^+$ for $i\geq 2$.
-We emphasize that only a few results concerning existence of solutions concentrating simultaneously on points and layers are available in the litterature, see for instance \cite{MR3038717,MR2379470}.
+In this paper, we restrict ourselves to the disk, that is, the case $n=2$.
+Our main result is the construction of solutions to \eqref{ks} that concentrate at the origin and on the boundary of $B_1$, as $\lambda\to 0$.
+We conjecture that they correspond to the solutions to \eqref{eq:intro_u_mu} on the branch $\mathcal{B}_2^+$.
+We emphasize that only a few results concerning existence of solutions concentrating simultaneously on points and layers are available in the literature, see for instance \cites{MR3038717,MR2379470}.